 For the Bohr, non-human imperialists, hunger for the lands of the Nord, the one region they have failed to annex.
 Its wilderness proves not just a mystery but the unknown path that will squash any hope the Bohr empire has of expanding, human natives both kindle and nuisance to this goal.

 Whether to uphold or destroy it, every character has a connection to both one another and this wider conflict, and I was fascinated as I pried those connections apart.

 I think the more I read the more I appreciate the skill that goes into detail, the very construction of each story element.
 And I swear, nailing it like Jackson did looks harder than turning away from your dog’s little face when you leave home (you know the one…the cute fuckers).
 But Jackson surely makes it work.

-It’s such joy to read books like this; stories with a backbone—exquisitely layered, lovingly thought out, and written with such passion that the feeling of wonder I imagine inspires an author to create a world easily translates to the reader.
+It’s such a joy to read books like this; stories with a backbone—exquisitely layered, lovingly thought out and written with such passion that the feeling of wonder I imagine inspires an author to create a world easily translates to the reader.

 While I was reading The Path and the Way, I kept marveling at every tidbit of information, how all the tapestries of myths and hierarchies of this refreshing world unfold through the characters’ interactions with it and one other.

 Every chapter, a new piece of worldbuilding glints like gold in the sunlight, and I suspect my best magpie impressions happened while oohing and aahing at each revelation.

 Clothing, social structure, cultural festivities, even tattoo culture; these details are my favorite things to explore in the Fantasy genre because they make worlds feel real.
 Not in the sense that they’re immediately recognizable but in the sense that complexity is the most absorbing form of art.
 Discovering thrilling new worlds is the highlight of SFF and I deeply enjoyed the artful unraveling of Ringlander’s from start to finish.